 - Send the form and

 accompanying documents by mail (preferred) or fax to the KVMGM.
 If you wish to apply via e-mail the application forms should be sent as a document file (you may use the MSWord document attached here as a format).
 You should attach a scan of your signed cover letter and a scan of the photo identification page of your passport.
-(You do not need to sign the application form when sending it via e-mail).

 - You may apply from

 be advised that the application may take some time to process and it may be